ibm-cloud-docs/BlockStorage/use-luks-red-hat-enterprise-linux-6-full-disk-encryption.md

    {: pre}
 3. Locate your volume in the listing.
 4. Encrypt the block device;

    1. this command initializes the volume and allows you to set a passphrase: <br/>

       ```
       # cryptsetup -y -v luksFormat /dev/mapper/3600a0980383034685624466470446564
       ```
       {: pre}

    2. Respond with YES (all uppercase letters.)

    3. The device will now appear as an encrypted volume:

       ```
       # blkid | grep LUKS
       /dev/mapper/3600a0980383034685624466470446564: UUID="46301dd4-035a-4649-9d56-ec970ceebe01" TYPE="crypto_LUKS"
       ```
-      {: pre}

 5. Open the volume and create a mapping:   <br/>
    ```